 Conserving Water in Your Household

-- Check for and repair any leaks in your home.
+- Fix any leaks in your home.
 Leaky pipes can waste thousands of gallons of water per year.
-Thoroughly check your home for any leaks and repair them to increase your preparedness for a drought.

 - Put a large pop bottle in the toilet tank to use less water each flush or install a low-flush toilet to conserve water year-round.

-- Take a reading of your water meter.
+- Read your water meter.
 Then wait 30 minutes without using any water and check it again.
 If there is any difference, you have a leak somewhere.
 If you can't locate it, call a plumber to investigate.

 - Install water-efficient appliances.
-Household appliances often use much more water than they have to.
-Upgrade certain appliances in your home to water-efficient versions to save money and conserve water in the event of a drought.
+Household appliances often use much more water than necessary.
+Upgrade certain appliances in your home to water-efficient versions to save money and conserve water.

 - Install a low-flow showerhead to save water while you shower.